Gone are the days when food deliveries in Singapore are only limited to pizzas, burgers, and fast food.

 The 26 zones are: Aljunied, Ang Mo Kio, Bedok, Bishan, Bukit Batok, Bukit Merah, Bukit Timah, Central Business District, Chua Chu kang/Bukit Panjang, Clementi, Hougang, Jurong East, Kallang, Katong, Kaki Bukit, Novena, Pasir Ris/Changi, Queenstown, Sembawang, Sengkang/Punggol, Sentosa Cove, Serangoon, Tampines, Tanah Merah, Tanglin and Woodlands.

-What’s more, use the promo code Promo Code ”DFDROO” to enjoy $10 off your First Deliveroo order.
-Valid till 28 Feb 2017
+What’s more, use the promo code Promo Code ”DFDEDITIONS” to enjoy 3 FREE Deliveries worth $10.50.

 * This entry is brought to you in partnership with Deliveroo.